 The theoretical Konzepts and contents of the lecture will be trained within practical relevance by basic functionalities of VE System solutions.

-Practice dates will probably be offered on different afternoons (14:00 - 17:15) in two-week intervals at the IMI in Kriegsstrasse 77 / Übungstermine werden voraussichtlich an unterschiedlichen Nachmittagen (14:00 - 17:15) in zweiwöchigem Rhythmus am IMI in der Kriegsstrasse 77 angeboten.
+Practice dates will probably be offered on different afternoons (14:00 - 17:15) in two-week intervals at IMI / Übungstermine werden voraussichtlich an unterschiedlichen Nachmittagen (14:00 - 17:15) in zweiwöchigem Rhythmus am IMI angeboten.

 Exercise script / Übungsskript